West India Regiments: Battle honours

-In June 2017 a memorial to the African and Caribbean soldiers of World War one and World War Two was unveiled at Windrush Square, Brixton, London.
+In June 2017, the African and Caribbean War Memorial, the first ever memorial to the African and Caribbean soldiers who fought in World Wars I and II, was unveiled at Windrush Square, Brixton, London.

 Victoria Crosses

 Private Samuel Hodge of the 2nd WIR was awarded the Victoria Cross in 1866 for courage shown during the capture of Tubab Kolon in the Gambia.
 Private Hodge was the second black recipient of this decoration—the first being Able Seaman William Hall of the Royal Navy.

 In 1891, Lance Corporal William Gordon of the 1st Battalion WIR received a VC for gallantry during a further campaign in the Gambia.
 Promoted to sergeant, Jamaican-born William Gordon remained in employment at regimental headquarters in Kingston until his death in 1922.